 Frequently Asked Questions About Certificate in Technology Programs

-- What can you do with a technology certificate?
+- What industries can I work in with a technology certificate?

 - How long does it take to get a technology certificate?

-- What's the highest-paying job you can get with a technology certificate?
+- How much money can I make with a technology certificate?